v8/v8.dev/src/blog/better-class-features.md

 DefineNamedOwnProperty <this>, [0], [4]
 ```

-The original `DefineNamedOwnIC` machinery could not be simply plugged into the handling of the named public class fields, as it needed a few patches to deal with an edge case of the class fields.
+The original `DefineNamedOwnIC` machinery could not be simply plugged into the handling of the named public class fields, since it was originally intended only for object literal initialization.
 Previously it expected the target being initialized to be an object created by V8, which was always true for object literals, but the class fields can be initialized on user-defined objects when the class extends a base class whose constructor overrides the target:

 ```js
 class A {